jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/List customers _SELECT_.md

 ---

 :::hint{type="warning"}
 Best practice for production apps is to use REST as the data layer to access data and not directly integrate to SQL using the SQL data provider.
 The SQL data provider will be squiggled in blue to indicate it is not recommended, together with a message to use [REST](docId\:jrbaNsm-OJn3nf4_dn_Hu) instead.
-See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information. &#x20;
+See [REST endpoints from Azure SQL](docId\:eOUi2cPYynsdRuK-TobDp) for more information.
 :::

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 ## Scenario

 Create a list of customers showing their names, email addresses, and locations.
-On the left is an avatar, and on the right is the country the customer resides in.&#x20;
+On the left is an avatar, and on the right is the country the customer resides in.

 ## Resources